azurecrystalz/azurecrystalz.github.io/source/_posts/ayakashi-parade.md

 <sup>(7): One of the most well known creatures in the Ayakashi/Yokai groups.
 Most similar to a devil/demon.</sup>
 <sup>(8): Type of creature that takes the form of a wheel with the head of a man/monk as the axel.</sup>
 <sup>(9): A word typically shouted during fireworks.
 Tamaya is one of the two great firework crafter shops from the Edo period of Japan (the other is Kagiya.
 During this time, there would be firework competitions held between the two shops and voters would should the name of the shop that they liked the fireworks of.
 The tradition has been passed onto today with Tamaya being the more common saying due to different reasons, one of which being, it simply sounds better.</sup>
+<sup>(10): A type of creature with the torso of a monkey, legs of a cheetah, and tail of a reptile.</sup>
+<sup>(11): A type of creature that looks like a typical human woman, but has spider legs sprouting from its back.</sup>
+<sup>(12): A type of creature with a human face, yet bird like anatomy.</sup>
+<sup>(13): Hyakki yakō, literally meaning Night Parade of a Hundred Demons.
+Event where all yokai, ghosts, and other supernatural beings parade through japan to spread chaos.</sup>
+<sup>(14): Nagi is very particular about his luck, the term he uses here is yajirobe, which is like a toy that acts like a balance!</sup>
+<sup>(15): Enma is the ruler of hell in japanese mythos.</sup>
+<sup>(16): A subtype of oni in japanese mythos.</sup>
+<sup>(17): Given the event is tied to japanese mythology, we decided to tl it like this to mirror Amaterasu's self confinement in the cave!</sup>

   <!--
   SPEECH BUBBLE FORMAT: